loadsec/mobaXterm-Keygen-ReactJS/README.md

-# Next.js & NextUI Template
+# Next.js & HeroUI (NextUI) Template

-This is a template for creating applications using Next.js 14 (pages directory) and NextUI (v2).
+This is a template for creating applications using Next.js 14 (pages directory) and HeroUI (the renamed NextUI v2).

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/next-pages-template)